2016 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2019 - Present

-The chart reveals a clear hierarchy among 2016 Kennedy half dollar varieties, with regular strikes dominating the premium market.
-The 2016-D MS68 specimen leads all varieties at $1,095, demonstrating the importance of quality relative to modern coins.
+The chart reveals a clear hierarchy among 2016 Kennedy half dollar varieties, with top-grade regular strikes dominating the premium market.
+The 2016-D MS68 specimen leads all varieties at $1,095, a record set on eBay on May 5, 2023, and recorded by PCGS — proving that condition rarity can be just as powerful as mintage rarity in the modern Kennedy series.

-Silver proof varieties occupy the middle tier, with regular PR70 specimens reaching $480.
-The silver content provides intrinsic value that supports higher market prices compared to clad versions.
+Silver proof varieties occupy the middle tier, with a perfect PR70 DCAM example reaching $480.
+The 90% silver content provides both intrinsic precious-metal value and collector appeal that clad versions simply cannot match.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)